juliotrujilloh/FoundationPage/README.md

 ## Description

-This project was developed with the usage of React.js for the pages and it's components, the styling was made with React Styled components for reusable components implementation.
+The front-end of this project was developed with the usage of React.js for the pages and it's components, the styling was made with React Styled components for reusable components implementation.
+No back-end has been implemented on the Contact page or Donate Slide Window.

 For the 'Image Carousel' I used React's UseRef() and UseState() Hooks combined with DOM manipulation.